Lucky 13: Mariners top Yankees in extras for tense 1-0 win - WHIZ News

+SEATTLE (AP) — After four hours of dominant pitching, some bad baserunning and slick defense, Luis Torrens and the Seattle Mariners finally broke through.

-SEATTLE (AP) — Pinch-hitter Luis Torrens singled with one out in the 13th inning to score Eugenio Suárez, and the Seattle Mariners beat the New York Yankees 1-0 on Tuesday night in a game dominated by the starting pitching of Gerrit Cole and Luis Castillo.
+Torrens singled with one out in the 13th inning to score Eugenio Suárez, and the Mariners beat the New York Yankees 1-0 on Tuesday night in a game dominated by the starting pitching of Gerrit Cole and Luis Castillo.

+“That’s one of the best major league games I’ve ever watched.
+The pitching in this game was unbelievable on both sides,” Seattle manager Scott Servais said.

 The two aces were overpowering into the late innings before turning it over to bullpens that managed to keep the game scoreless deep into the night.

-Some bad baserunning by the Yankees helped, as did a lack of execution by the Mariners as both teams had chances early in the extra frames to finally score a run.
+Some poor baserunning by the Yankees helped, as did a lack of execution by the Mariners as both teams had chances early in the extra frames.

 It was the first major league game to reach the 13th inning scoreless since Tampa Bay against Detroit on Aug.
 17, 2019 — before new rules were implemented in 2020 putting an automatic runner at second base to start each extra inning.